telerik/winforms-docs/gridview/populating-with-data/binding-to-bindinglist.md

 # Binding to BindingList

-##

 BindingList is a generic list type that has additional binding support.
 While you can [bind to a generic list]({%slug winforms/gridview/populating-with-data/binding-to-generic-lists%}), BindingList provides additional control over list items, i.e. if they can be edited, removed or added.
 BindingList also surfaces events that notify when the list has been changed.
-The example below creates a list of MyObject, initializes the list and assigns the list to the grid DataSource property.
-The example also uses a ListChangedEventHandler that reports the type of change that occurred, the new index of the item and the content of the item.
+The example below creates a list of `MyObject`, initializes the list and assigns the list to the grid __DataSource__ property.
+The example also uses a __ListChangedEventHandler__ that reports the type of change that occurred, the new index of the item and the content of the item.

 ![gridview-populating-with-data-binding-to-bindinglist 001](images/gridview-populating-with-data-binding-to-bindinglist001.png)